mathemakitten/poetry/Fixed Stars Do Not Exist.md

 As celestial chaos ensues; *they thought this would never happen again*

-All eyes are on **you and me** as we drop a match on the great unknown
+All eyes are on **you and I** as we drop a match on the great unknown

 **III.**